gjtorikian/markdown_conrefs_js/readme.md

 # Syntax

 The syntax follows the superior [Maruku metadata format for Markdown](http://maruku.rubyforge.org/proposal.html).
 IDs are either attached at the block level, or inline.
+There are a few ways in Maruku to define attributes; this conref system supports all of them (with `#blah`, with `id="blah"`, with `id='blah'`, or just plain `id=blah`).

 To attach to the block level, just create metadata for the last line of the block, _with an id element_, like so: